vmware/vic/doc/user_doc/vic_admin/vicadmin_status_ref.md

 #### Cause ####

-- The management network connection is down and the virtual container host endpoint VM cannot connect to vSphere.
+- The management network connection is down and the VCH endpoint VM cannot connect to vSphere.
-- The firewall on the ESXi host on which the virtual container host is running no longer allows outbound connections on port 2377.
+- The firewall on the ESXi host on which the VCH is running no longer allows outbound connections on port 2377.

-  - The firewall was switched off when the virtual container host was deployed.
-The firewall has been switched on since the deployment of the virtual container host.
+  - The firewall was switched off when the VCH was deployed.
+The firewall has been switched on since the deployment of the VCH.
   - A firewall ruleset was applied to the ESXi host to allow outbound connections on port 2377.
-The ESXi host has been rebooted since the deployment of the virtual container host.
+The ESXi host has been rebooted since the deployment of the VCH.
 Firewall rulesets are not retained when an ESXi host reboots.

 #### Solution ####